hello world!

 Indulge me for a moment of storytelling.

-emmamegg.studio is a side project of mine - Em - a 30(ish) queer, neurodivergent, migrant woman
+emmamegg.studio is a project of mine - Em: a 30(ish) white, queer, neurodivergent, disabled, migrant woman - through which I can share some of the things I make with the world I am so scared of.

 Read more